tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### 5. Instructor Do: Calling Environment Variables (5 min) (Critical)

-This activity involves students learning, by way of an instructor live demo, how to store API keys in environment variables, as well as how to call and use the environment variables in Python code.
-Teaching students how to store API keys as environment variables will help ensure that API keys are not hard-coded in Python scripts.
+In this activity, students will learn how to call API keys as environment variables using the `dotenv` Python package.

+**Important Note:** Ensure that you have a local `.env` file containing your `QUANDL_API_KEY` into the `Solved` folder before running the demo.

 **Files:**

 * [env_variables.ipynb](Activities/02-Ins_Call_Env_Variables/Solved/env_variables.ipynb)

-Introduce students to the concept of environment variables by asking the following question:
+Recall students to the concept of environment variables by asking the following question:

 * Imagine you signed up for 10 APIs, and each API gave you a key.
-It'd be extremely difficult to commit each key to memory, so you need to find some way to save the keys.
+It'd be challenging to commit each key to memory, so you need to find some way to save the keys.
 What are some possible approaches?

   **Answer:** One approach would include tracking the keys in an Excel document.
 The document could be password protected to preserve confidentiality.

-  **Answer:** Variables could be created, and the keys could be stored in the variables.
+  **Answer:** Environment variables could be created, and the keys could be stored in the variables.

-Create a new `.env` file containing your `QUANDL_API_KEY` in the same directory as the [env_variables.ipynb](Activities/02-Ins_Call_Env_Variables/Solved/env_variables.ipynb).
-After you have created the `.env` run the jupyter notebook file.
-Next navigate to the 5.2 slides and touchpoint on each of the below discussion points.
+Open the solved version of the Jupyter notebook.
+Next, run the code on every cell and highlight the following:

 * Environment variables are variables just like Python variables; however, instead of being created in a Python application, they're created on a user's computer.

-Environment variables are operating-system-level variables that are accessible by all programs and applications with access to that environment.
+* Environment variables are operating-system-level variables that are accessible by all programs and applications with access to that environment.

 * Environment variables are given a name, and they can hold any string value.
 It is important to note that environment variables can only hold `strings`.